 (d) a defect of form.

-[Section 216 inserted by No. 42 of 2004 s.
+[Section 216 inserted: No. 42 of 2004 s.
 130.]

 217A.
 Arbitrator may reconsider decision if new information

 (1) In this section —

 new information means information relevant to a decision that, although available to a party at the time the decision was made, was not available to the arbitrator and, in the opinion of the arbitrator, justifies reconsideration of the matter.